bigbrett/meta-wscryptohw/README.md

   branch: master
 ```
 # Table of Contents
-  1. Adding the wssha256 layer to your build
+  1. Adding the wscryptohw layer to your build
-  2. Testing the kernel driver
+  2. Testing the kernel drivers
   3. Misc
   4. TODO
   5. Notes

-# 1. Adding the wssha256 layer to your build
+# 1. Adding the wscryptohw layer to your build

 In order to use this layer, you need to make the Yocto build system aware of
 it.

-Assuming the wssha256 layer exists at the top-level of your yocto build tree, you can add it to the build system by adding the location of the wssha256 layer to bblayers.conf, along with any other layers needed. e.g.:
+Assuming the wscryptohw layer exists at the top-level of your yocto build tree, you can add it to the build system by adding the location of the wscryptohw layer to bblayers.conf, along with any other layers needed. e.g.:

 ```
   BBLAYERS ?= " \